Louis Lagassé

-Louis Lagassé is a Canadian businessman, notary, investor, and philanthropist.
+Louis Lagassé (born 14 December 1947) is a Canadian businessman, notary, investor, and philanthropist.
 In 2004, he was made a member of the Order of Canada.
 In 1995, he founded the JA Louis Lagassé Foundation, to promote and develop the arts, music, philanthropy, science and culture in the Eastern Townships.
-As of October 4, 2024, the foundation reported $1,000 in revenue and $941 in expenses, and no longer produces financial information.

 Lagassé received the Merit Estrien in 2008.
 He received the Gold Medal of the Jubilee of Queen Elizabeth II in 2002, the Medal for the 125th Anniversary of Canada (2000), Medal of Queen Elizabeth II Diamond Jubilee (2012), Medal of Honor of the House of Notaires (2011).
 He also invested in several projects, including the acquisition of the Granada Theatre in Sherbrooke.

 In January 2020, he was sentenced to three years of prison in France and a fine of 375,000 euros for carrying out numerous "cash grabs".

 On July 23, 2024, the Dobson-Lagassé Centre for Entrepreneurship, which he co-founded in 1995, fully incorporated into Bishop's University.
 The centre is "still considering" whether to keep the Lagassé name because of the businessman's legal troubles.